 In case Packets cannot carry the RTP header extension (e.g. RTCP packet), packets can be handled as lone/unmarked PDU.

 The protocol description can be used to indicate to the 5G System that PDU Sets contain multiplexed content.
 For example by indicating a payloadType with a number that corresponds to a multiplexed data type (e.g. payloadType 33 for MPEG-2 TS).
-In this case the transport protocol would still be RTP, but the payload type could be MPEG-2 TS and/or a combination of format types e.g. (H.264, AAC) (in case of RTP multiplex).
+In this case the transport protocol would still be RTP, but the payload type could be 33 MPEG-2 TS (native multiplex) and/or a combination of format types e.g. (H.264, AAC) (in case of RTP multiplex).
 In such a case it is optional to provide additional format parameters.

 The guidelines for PDU Set Marking for H.264 and/or H.265 can still apply but in this case, but when the PDU Set importance of MPEG-TS RTP packets cannot be identified, it can be set to a PSI value determined by the sender.